metasean/start-up/README.md

 # What is this?

 This code generates a custom web browser default page, which can be used as is.
-*However*, the code has been influentially modularized and commented to make it easy for people who are learning front end development to replace or customize sections of code.
+*However*, the code has intentionally been modularized and commented to make it easy for people who are learning front end development to replace or customize sections of code.

+See http://metasean.gitlab.io/start-up (GitLab) and http://metasean.github.io/start-up (GitHub) for the live versions.

 # Getting Started